Fitness for One and All Home Page

 Second, if you use enough weight, you'll only jump a few inches off the ground.
 This is true for jump squats as well.
 In fact, most likely, both lifts are safer if you use more weight and jump lower than if you use less weight and jump higher.
 There's less risk of twisting an ankle or a pulling a muscle with a lower jump.

-Third, the first time I did jump deadlifts, I was using my toes/ calves too much.
+Fourth, the first time I did jump deadlifts, I was using my toes/ calves too much.
 But with practice, I learned to push up more from my heels like on regular deadlifts.
 The idea on each rep is to drop down as much as possible, then explode up, using your entire lower body.

-Fourth, even if you wear wrestling or similar shoes without a heel for regular deadlifts, you should wear sneakers with a heel for jump deadlifts.
+Fifth, even if you wear wrestling or similar shoes without a heel for regular deadlifts, you should wear sneakers with a heel for jump deadlifts.
 You need the heel to cushion the landing and for balance.

 A variant of jump deadlifts is clean-shrugs.
 The difference with clean-shrugs is your feet do not leave the floor.
 You raise the bar quickly off of the floor, and then come up on your toes and purposely shrug your shoulders, keeping the arms as straight as possible throughout.
 Either would work for explosive work.